paucarre/linguamechanica/README.md

  The geodesic loss is formally defined as the (weighted) sum of the vee `se(3)` target pose with respect to the current pose.
  The all computations (forward kinematics, exponentiations, logarithms, etc) are differentiable and integrated into `PyTorch`'s `autograd`.
  - The actor training is two-folded:
-    - As `IK` is a perfect-information game, the geodesic loss is used directly to train the actor.
+    - The geodesic loss is used directly to train the actor.
-    - There is a `Q-Learning pair` network to deal with cases where the robot trajectory does not create monotonically decreasing rewards (the robot increases the geodesic distance to the target before getting closer until the `IK` problem is solved) and potential extensions of the project such as grasping.
+    - There is a `Q-Learning pair` network.

 # Setup